Genève-Cornavin railway station

-Planned extension of the railway station
+Planned extension

-The Swiss Federal Railways announced they would extend the railway station by constructing two new railway tracks.
-The station needs extending due to the planned increase in traffic over the coming years.
+In 2012, the Swiss Federal Railways announced they would construct two new tracks to extend the station due to the planned increase in traffic.
 The initial project cost 800 million Swiss francs and involved the demolition of 350 dwellings next to the station.
-A second project supported by residents of the neighborhood plans to build the two new tracks under the station with a total cost around 1.7 billion Swiss francs.
+In 2013, a second project supported by the "Collectif 500", a neighborhood association planned to build the two new tracks under the station with a total cost around 1.7 billion Swiss francs.

-The Swiss Federal Rail plans for the new extension to be completed by 2025.
+In April 2013, an initiative was launched to claim the extension under the station.

-In April 2013, an initiative was launched to claim the extension under the station by the "Collectif 500", a neighborhood association.
+The Jura-Léman-Salève rail link would be a cross-border metro line, potentially operational in the 2040s.
+While the canton plans to connect it to the Swiss Federal Railways network at Sécheron and Eaux-Vives, an advisory committee is requesting that this connection has to be made at Cornavin Station instead.

 Services

 As of the December 2024 timetable change the following services stop at Geneva: